-This Friday and Saturday, Milwaukee will once again be abuzz with its beloved (and Chicago-approved) quarterly art explosion, Gallery Night and Day.
-Dozens of galleries dotting downtown, the Third Ward, Walker’s Point, and elsewhere will open their doors and host exhibitions both respectable and provocative (check out “True Lies” at RedLine Milwaukee for the latter).
-But no matter how great these shows may be, none will hold a candle to a Very Special Gallery Night event that went down six years ago this week.
+This Friday and Saturday, Milwaukee will once again be abuzz with its beloved quarterly art explosion, Gallery Night and Day.
+But no matter how great this installment will be, it won’t hold a candle to a Very Special Gallery Night event that went down in 2011.
 It was a watershed moment in Milwaukee history that rivaled the Brewers’ World Series run in 1982, the christening of the Milwaukee Art Museum’s Calatrava addition in 2001, and the Cryptosporidium outbreak of 1993.
 We’re talking, of course, about the Gallery Night when Milwaukee was formally introduced to Milverine.

 Yes, on the evening of Friday, October 21, 2011, longtime “Too Much Metal” provocateur Fred Gillich hosted a meet-and-greet at his Third Ward showroom with the then-mysterious Milverine.
 It was something of a stunt, something of a marketing opportunity (Gillich had designed a Milverine T-shirt), and something of a coming-out party for a man (real name: John Hamann) who had been the subject of fevered, “what’s-up-with-that-shirtless-power-walking-guy?” speculation for over a year.
 Here’s a recap of the evening, originally written for A.V.
 Club Milwaukee: